seanhorgan/seanhorgan/README.md

 - 👋 Hi, I'm Sean Horgan.
 I lead the product team at Verily focused on Terra.
 - 👀 You can learn more about me at https://sean.horgan.net.
-- 🌱 I’m currently learning more about the intersection of data and policy management.
+- 🌱 I’m currently learning more about the intersection of science and cloud compute.
-- 💞️ I’m looking to collaborate on projects with a social impact.
+- 💞️ I’m looking to collaborate on projects with social impact.
 - 📫 You can reach me https://twitter.com/seanhorgan.

 <!---